 Fast-forward to today, Christine Dominguez primarily focuses on Pop music influenced by R&B, Hip-Hop and Rock.
 She cites her main musical influences as pop legends Mariah Carey, Whitney Houston, Michael Jackson, Justin Timberlake and many more.

 Unlike many other pop artists today, Christine Dominguez has set herself apart with her unique voice and musical writing style.
-Her voice can best be described as soulful and sultry yet dynamic.
+Her voice can best be described as soulful, sultry and dynamic.

 “I am adamant about maintaining my creative freedom and the ability to be myself,” she said.

-Because of her ambitions as an independent artist, Christine launched her very own record label, Pleiadian Playground Productions, with plans to collaborate with more artists while maintaining control of her own music.
+Because of her ambitions as an independent artist, Christine launched her very own record label, Pleiadian Playground Productions, with plans to collaborate with more world-renowned producers and artists, while maintaining control of her own music.